-Play is a popular form of physical activity for people and communities in the Waikato District.
-It appears in the top 5 activities for both young people and adults, meaning there is evidence of regular engagement in play across the lifespan for residents of the district1.
+Play is a popular form of physical activity for people and communities in Waikato.
+It appears in the top 5 activities for both young people and adults, meaning there is evidence of regular engagement in play across the lifespan for residents of the district (Active NZ, 2021).